-Please note – for the safety and health of staff, families and the community, services are currently offered via virtual platforms.
+Please note – for the safety and health of staff, families and the community, services are currently offered via virtual platforms and scheduled office appointments.

 Parent education classes are offered continuously and use the evidence based Bavolek Nurturing Parenting Program.
 Parents learn on a cognitive and emotional level to support better parenting.